Ladson couple went to sleep, then a shot rang out. She never woke up.

-When Suzanne and Melvin Richardson got in bed early on July 4, they said their usual "I love you's" and went to sleep.
+When Suzanne and Melvin Richardson slipped into bed early on July 4, they said their usual "I love you's" and went to sleep.

 They planned to go out and celebrate Independence Day when they woke up.
 Her birthday and their wedding anniversary also were nearing, so they were in a festive mood.